Bicycles are vehicles and, under the law, bike riders have the same rights and responsibilities as car drivers.

 For bike safety information and resources, see:

-We will soon be offering a range of cycling education workshops covering key cycling skills, including bike maintenance.
+We offer a number of bike skills workshops covering key cycling skills, including bike maintenance.

 Riding on the footpath

 You can ride on a footpath if you:

 - are a child under the age of 13

 - are a person 13 and over who is accompanying a child under the age of 13

 - are an adult 18 or over who is cycling with a young child in a child seat attached to their bicycle, or with a child pedalling on a bike attachment at the back of an adult bicycle

 - have been given and are following the conditions on a medical certificate that says you have a disability that makes it difficult for you to ride on the road.